TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/do-not-track-tyk-classic.md

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/do-not-track-tyk-oas" >}}) page.

-If you're using Tyk Operator, then check out the [Tyk Operator](#tyk-operator) section below.
+If you're using Tyk Operator, then check out the [configuring the middleware in Tyk Operator](#tyk-operator) section below.

 ## Configuring the middleware in the Tyk Classic API Definition {#tyk-classic}